Learn How to Grow Chilacayote Squash in easy steps. Whether you’re a seasoned gardener or a beginner, these tips will help you!

 - Cucumber Beetles: These pests feed on the leaves and flowers of squash plants.
 To prevent them, use row covers to keep the beetles away, handpick them off the plants, and use traps or insecticides as a last resort.

 - Squash Bugs: These pests suck the sap from the leaves of squash plants.
-To prevent them, keep the area around the plants free of weeds and debris, handpick the bugs off the plants, and use insecticides as a last resort.
+To prevent them, keep the area around the plants free of weeds and debris, handpick the bugs off them, and use insecticides as a last resort.

 - Bacterial Wilt: This is a bacterial disease caused by a soil-borne pathogen.
 To prevent it, practice crop rotation, avoid planting in wet or poorly drained soil, and use disease-resistant varieties.